preston-bernstein/nba-analytics-hub/web/README.md

 #### Planned:

-Dashboard page that calls /games/upcoming and /predict.
+Dashboard page that calls /games (with optional date/tz) and /predict.

 MSW-backed tests for data-loading states and error handling.